 Dale Martin QC is one of the UK’s leading specialists in employment and commercial law.
 He is often instructed in appeals, in business-critical injunctive cases, in long-running multi-claimant litigation, and in cases concerning high net worth individuals.
 With a keen attention to detail and a compelling advocacy style, Dale has a formidable reputation.
 Dale’s team skills, his responsiveness and his reliability to work to deadlines are also highly valued amongst instructing solicitors.
-Dale is a natural trial and appellate advocate but uses his strategic insight, commercial judgement and tactical nous to position cases for favourable settlement where this achieves his clients’ objectives.
+Dale is a natural trial and appellate advocate but uses his strategic insight, commercial judgement and tactical nous to position cases for favourable and confidential settlement where this achieves his clients’ objectives.

 Ranked for a number of years by Chambers & Partners and Legal 500 as a leading employment practitioner, Dale’s practice encompasses injunctions, restrictive covenant and conﬁdential information disputes, bonuses, ﬁduciary duties, shareholder disputes, contractual disputes, statutory claims including discrimination, whistleblowing and unfair dismissal, TUPE, trade union litigation, internal investigations and mediation/ADR.
 He also specialises in class- action litigation in the ﬁelds of equal pay and working time.

 “He’s incredibly bright, has fantastic attention to detail and is very hands-on.”
 “He gets straight to the point and doesn’t give in.”
 Chambers & Partners 2021

 “Tenacious and very bright, with excellent drafting – he is a great team member.
 He is meticulous in his preparation and inventive in his solutions.
 A credit to his chambers and the profession.”
 Legal 500 2021

 “He masters the detail and gives good, sound, incredibly commercial advice.”
 “Very sharp-witted, clear and great with clients.”
 Chambers & Partners 2020